Purchase Orders & Vendor Management

 At the top of the page you will find:

-• Status filter chips -- Quick filters for All, Open, Sent, Received, and Closed.
-Each chip shows a count badge.
+- Status filter chips -- Quick filters for All, Draft, Delivery in progress, and Completed.
+Each chip shows a count of matching orders.

 The Purchase Orders Table